nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-05-12-iterating-post-research.md

-## Confirmation screen
+### Confirmation screen

 #### Assumption:
 - Would be wanted to know processing was complete success

 #### Finding:
-- confirmation screen was of limited use and processors were keen to check that the caim status has been updated
+- confirmation screen was of limited use and processors were keen to check that the claim status has been updated

 #### Iteration on design:
 - Hypothesis confirmation screen is unnecessary.
 Doesn’t tell anything.
 Removed and pass user back to the claim screen with updated status and success banner.